All Episodes

 And once you were inside the camp, the categories could shift.

-So you might have been sent there as a political prisoner, but as I say, you might bribe the guard, or you might do a deal, or you might make a friend, or you might some you you could sort of weasel your way through the system in a way that you couldn't in a Nazi camp because the Nazi g the Nazis sort of racial categories were so much clearer.
+So you might have been sent there as a political prisoner, but as I say, you might bribe the guard or you might do a deal or you might make a friend or you might sort of weasel your way through the system in a way that you couldn't in a Nazi camp because the Nazis' sort of racial categories were so much clearer.

-Well, if eighteen million people died in gulag.
+Well, if 18 million people died in Gulag, how many people were in Gulag?

 Okay, okay, I got you.